iandonaldson/reproducible-dev-environments/README.md

 * Pros: Future-proof, encourages ecosystem unification
 * Cons: Not all legacy tools support
 * Status: **Modern standard — recommended**
+* PEPs 517, 518, and 621 are foundational to modern Python packaging and are replacing or augmenting the old setup.py and requirements.txt workflows.

 ---